-The Torah portion Behukotai (Lev.
-26:3–27:34) – the last portion (parashah) in the book of Leviticus (Vayikra) – is a tough parashah… Frightening prophesies of the exile and tragedies that would befall children of Israel make it very difficult to read.
+The Torah portion Behukotai (Leviticus 26:3–27:34) – the last portion in the book of Leviticus (Vayikra) – is a harsh parashah… Frightening prophesies of the exile and tragedies that would befall children of Israel make it very difficult to read.
 Traditionally, no one is called to the Torah for the reading of the verses containing the admonitions (tocheichah) – the reader (ba’al kore) makes the blessings himself without his name being called.

 The difficulties with this parashah do not stop here.
 The verses of admonitions (that are called in the vernacular as curses) revolve around a mysterious word – “keri” – spelled Quf-Resh-Yud.
 This word shows up for the first time here, it is repeated seven times, never to be found in the whole of Scriptures (Tanach) again.
 These are the verses containing this word:

-- “And if in spite of these things ye will not be chastised unto Me, but will walk unto Me keri…” (Lev.
-26:23)
+- “And if in spite of these things ye will not be chastised unto Me, but will walk unto Me keri…” (Leviticus 26:23)

 - “And they shall confess their iniquity, and the iniquities of their fathers, in their treachery which they committed against Me, and also for having walked unto Me with keri.”
-(Lev.
-26:40)
+(Leviticus 26:40)

-The word “keri” plays the central role in this admonitions, because it is the condition on which the admonitions are based – “And if ye walk unto Me keri…” Amazingly, the punishment is also summarized with the same word – “I, also shall walk unto them with keri…”
+The word “keri” plays the central role in these admonitions because it is the condition on which the admonitions are based – “And if ye walk unto Me keri…” Amazingly, the punishment is also summarized with the same word – “I, also shall walk unto them with keri…”

 Rabbi Shimshon Raphael Hirsch (1808-1888) interprets the word keri as “indifference” to God’s will.
 Onkelos (c.
 35–120 CE) among others translates the word keri as “stubbornness.”
 Others translate this word as “contrary.”
 A good exposition of these opinions may be found on OU blog “Parshat Behar-Bechukotai: A Casual Curse” excerpted from Rabbi Shmuel Goldin’s ‘Unlocking The Torah Text: An In-Depth Journey Into The Weekly Parsha- Vayikra’ (I am grateful to my friend, Dr. Chaim Schield for bringing it to my attention.)

-Allow me to offer a slightly different take on this word and the meaning of the admonitions in this parasha.
-First of all, let us note that the common thread of the translations offered by Rashi, Rashbam, Rabbeinu Bachya and the Ohr Hachaim is randomness.
+Allow me to offer a slightly different take on this word and the meaning of the admonitions in this Torah portion.
+First of all, let us note that the common thread of the translations offered by Rashi, Rashbam, Rabbeinu Bachya, and the Ohr Hachaim is randomness.
 As we shall see later, the other translations fit into this general notion as well.

 However, at this stage, measuring the spin of one electron will have no effect on the value of the spin of the other electron, which will assume independently a random value when measured.
 So long as these particles are not interacting, their states are uncorrelated – each state is independently random.